 Many people find that as they age, their social circles dramatically shrink.
 In high school and college, people are interacting with hundreds, and even thousands, of potential friends and dates.
 As we age, the ability to interact with such a large number of people goes down significantly, which makes meeting new people difficult.

-While most of us could make friends with little effort in high school because of the sheer number of people around us, to deal with that male mid-life crisis, you will want to consciously focus on meeting people.
+While most of us could make friends with less effort in high school because of the sheer number of people around us, to deal with that male mid-life crisis, you need to consciously focus on meeting people.
 There are a variety of ways to expand your social network.
 Get involved in clubs and organizations.
 Go to networking events.
+Download and use event apps like Meet Up.
 Talk to new people every chance you get.
-This site (and our forthcoming book) has some great tips for meeting people.
+This site has some great tips for meeting people.
 If it is a skill you lack, then practice it and learn about it!

 Reevaluate your priorities